Best Time of Year for Rogue River Trips?

 During the summer season, our traffic tends to be busiest Saturday-Mondays.
 We have plenty of room, but if you are looking for a smaller trip, mid-week will be better for you.
 Also, holidays and three day weekends are some of the busiest times at the river.
 Fourth of July weekend is usually our busiest weekend of the summer.
 We recommend avoiding those busy weekends if you don’t like crowds.

-Hiking the other hand, is a very different story.
+Hiking on the other hand, is a very different story.
 The river is not as much of a factor when considering your timing, but escaping the hot summer blaze absolutely is.
-We offer hiking trips starting in early May through mid-June, and again starting in September through mid-October.
+We offer lodge to lodge raft supported hiking trips starting in early May through mid-June, and again starting in September through mid-October.
 These are the months with great hiking weather.
 So the first question you need to ask yourself is….

 Spring or Fall?